The Church of Jesus Christ of Latter-day Saints in Cameroon: Humanitarian Efforts

 As of early 2011, LDS humanitarian and development work has been limited to a clean water project in Ngambe and Pong.
 Prospects for additional clean water projects appear high.
 Latter-day Saint Charities also partners with Relief International in providing support for improving healthcare and other basic services in the country.

 Central African Republic

 In 1992, 2 small branches were formed in Bangui and shortly afterwards consolidated to one branch.
 In 2012 Elder Jeffrey R. Holland dedicated the Central African Republic for missionary work.
-As of 2019, the Bangui Branch is the only congregation in the Central African Republic.
+As of 2022, the Bangui Branch is the only congregation in the Central African Republic.

 Gabon

 In 2013, the Libreville branch was formed.
 Also that year, Elder David A. Bednar of the Quorum of the Twelve Apostles dedicated Gabon for preaching, with the first young missionaries arriving in January 2014.
 A second branch in Libreville was formed in 2016.

 Districts and Congregations

-As of February 2023, Cameroon had the following districts and congregations:
+As of August 2025, Cameroon had the following stakes and districts: